 Reuse.
 We want to get to the point where most people bring their own cups to our Sunday services.

 We encourage all those who attend GCC to embrace similar approaches in their own homes.
-Most of what is above can be adopted in the home and then it will have a greater effect; here are some other ideas:
+Most of what is above can be adopted in the home and then it will have a greater effect.

 Look at what’s in your rubbish and see if you can change what you buy to lessen what’s not recycled

 Reduce the amount of meat we eat (we’d need three Earths for everyone to be able to eat meat every day)

 Hang washing up to dry rather than use a tumble dryer